 - When the door is down (DOWN state), nothing happens until X0 energizes.
 Its push and release brings us to the RAISE state, where output Y1 turns on and causes the motor to raise the door. - We transition to the UP state when the up limit switch (X1) energizes, and turns off the motor. - Then nothing happens until another X0 press-release cycle occurs.
-That takes us to the LOWER state, turning on output Y2 to command the motor to lower the door.
-We transition back to the DOWN state when the down limit switch (X2) energizes.
+That takes us to the LOWER state, turning on output Y2 began.